Admin

 3. In the Instance creation form:

-- Select the region to create your RingQ installation.
-Select the region closest to where you want the system deployed.
+- Select the region where you want to create your RingQ installation, usually the one closest to you.

-- Select Linux/Unix platform and under Operating System (OS) [C], select Debian 11 [D].
+- Select Linux/Unix platform and under Operating System (OS) only, select Debian 12.

 - For the instance size, for most installations 2 vCPUs / 2 GB RAM should suffice, but for larger installations choose either 2 vCPUs / 4 GB RAM or 4 vCPUs / 16GB RAM.

-4. Go back to the Instances menu and wait until your instance is Running, then click on your instance’s menu [1] and select Manage [2].
+5. Go back to the Instances menu and wait until your instance is Running, then click on the menu of your instance and select Manage.

-5. Next go to the Networking tab and create 2 new Firewall Rules
+7. Move further down in the Networking tab and create 2 new Firewall Rules:

 - All TCP

-10. Once the installation finishes, open your browser and navigate to the address shown.
-If your browser shows you a warning, select the proceed option so that it takes you to the website.
+12. Once the installation is complete, open your browser and navigate to the address displayed.
+If your browser shows you a warning, select the proceed option so that it takes you to the activation page.

-12. Once the License Activation finishes, your RingQ installation is complete, and you can access your instance!
+14. Once the License Activation finishes, your RingQ installation is complete and you can access your instance!